giulioturrisi/Self-Balancing-Robot/README.md

-Simulation using Matlab and Ros 2 implementation using CoppeliaSim.
+Simulation using Matlab and code for the real robot using Ros 2.
+Additional simulation for testing the Ros 2 code is provide using CoppeliaSim.

-This repository provides implementations of LQR and iLQR for the balancing of the robot.
+This repository provides an implementation of LQR and iLQR for the balance control of the robot.
-A Kalman filter is employed for reading and cleaning the data from the IMU.
+A Kalman filter is employed for cleaning the process noise and the sensor noise (derived from the IMU).

-Still working in progress
+Still work in progress